moazzamalirind/EvaporationModels/README.md

 (Portion in the white background and starting with # are comments.
 Portion with Gray Background without # sign is the code).
 7. There are comments throughout the script describing details about operations and datasets.

+##Note: Fir producing estimates for any other study locations, it is recommended to use script available in the Generalized_Template folder.
+Please follow the readme for easy sailing.

 For any further questions, happy to answer at moazzam.rind@wsu.edu.